saidvandeklundert/saidvandeklundert.github.io/_posts/2020-6-4-scrapli.md

     print(response.result)
 </pre>

 If you are normally using Paramiko (or netmiko) for screen scraping, you will see things speed up quite a bit using this package.
-The following are 2 posts where the ssh2-python author compares paramiko with his own package:<br>
+The following are 2 posts where the ssh2-python author compares Paramiko with his own package:<br>
 <a href="https://parallel-ssh.org/post/ssh2-python/" target="_blank">The State of Python SSH Libraries</a><br>
 <a href="https://parallel-ssh.org/post/parallel-ssh-libssh2/" target="_blank">parallel-ssh Clients</a><br>